mxjp/rvx/docs/introduction.md

 );
 ```

-In addition to `Show` and `For`, rvx provides some more view types you can find in the API documentation or you can implement your own views for special use cases.
+In addition to `Show` and `For`, rvx provides some more view types you can find [here](./reference/views/index.md) or you can implement your own views for special use cases.

 ## Components
 Components in rvx are just functions that return arbitrary content.
 They are called once when the component is rendered.